color-js/elements/src/channel-slider/README.md

 This is a higher level component than `<color-slider>` for the cases where you want to control a single channel of a color space.
 It offers many conveniences for these cases:
 - It takes care of applying the right `min` and `max` values to the slider
-- It automatically generates the start and end colors,
+- It automatically generates the start and end colors
 - It can provide an editable tooltip as a tooltip that both shows and edits the current value
 - Already includes a suitable label